-Retention is to remain in the same grade based on unsatisfactory performance, lack of readiness for the material in the grade, level of rigor of the expected grade, and/or social/emotional physical readiness.
-In grades 3 & 4, this can include having grades below C- in core academic coursework (reading, math, social studies, and/or science) for more 2 or more quarters.
-If this is the case, the timeline would not be decided until the final grades.
+Retention is to remain in the same grade based on unsatisfactory performance, lack of readiness for the material in the grade, level of rigor of the expected grade, and/or social/emotional/physical readiness.
+This can include having grades below 3/C-in core academic coursework (reading, math, social studies, and/or science) for 2 or more quarters (not limited to the final quarter).
+A student may also have multiple below-proficient grades in the final quarter of the school year.
+If this is the case, the timeline would not be decided until the grades are final.
+Behavior may also be a factor in the decision.
+Decisions are made on a case-by-case basis.

-Following is the timeline procedures for grade-level retention:
+Following is the approximate timeline procedures for grade-level retention:

-Time Line Procedures Spring Conferences Teacher considering recommending retention identifies the student; notifies the principal and parent (unless grades in Quarter 3 are below a C-, due to the quarter ending in the spring) After Quarter 3 Academic team, consisting of principal, teacher, and child study team will convene to discuss the retention referral.
+Time Line Procedures Spring Conferences Teacher considering recommending retention identifies the student; notifies the principal and parent (unless grades in Quarter 3 are below a 3/C-, due to the quarter ending in the spring).
+After Quarter 3 Academic team, consisting of principal, teacher, and child study team will convene to discuss the retention referral.
 Academic team studies and secures data of academic progress and social/emotional/physical readiness.
-Teacher will communicate with parents the results of the discussion During Quarter 4 Academic team reconvenes for a final data review.
+Teacher will communicate with parents the results of the discussion.
+During Quarter 4 Academic team reconvenes for a final data review.
 A recommendation is made to the principal.
-The principal makes the final decision.
-The teacher and principal communicate with the parents.
-By End of Year If the parents/guardians do not agree with the principal's decision, the parents may appeal in writing to the Executive Director within 5 days after the school year ends.
+By End of Year The principal makes the final decision.
+The teacher and/or principal communicate with the parents.
+If the parents/guardians do not agree with the principal's decision, the parents may appeal in writing to the Executive Director within 5 days after the school year ends.

-\\Exceptions may be made to this timeline based on individual student growth/data\\
+^{}Exceptions may be made to this timeline based on individual student growth/data